rehierl/node-tree-outliner/1-0-mathematics/2-0-set-of-values.md

 ```

 * any set of values allows to visit each of its values
-* any iteration may visit the values in any order
+* an iteration may visit the values in any order
 * subsequent iterations may visit the values in different order
-* that is, `s1` is not guaranteed to be identical to `s2`
+* i.e. `s1` is not guaranteed to be identical to `s2`
 * synonymous - iterate, visit

 <!-- ======================================================================= -->